rann143/mirlo-mobile/README.md

    - Base branch: preview ← Your branch: feature/your-feature-name
    - Clear description of what you changed
    - Screenshots/videos if it's a UI change
+   -
 **4. Testing Your Changes**

- After your PR merges to staging:
+ After your PR merges to preview:

-   - Changes are automatically available in our staging app builds
+   - Changes are automatically available in our preview app builds
    - Maintainers will test your changes before promoting to production

 ### What Happens Next